-The shared challenges, which we should tackle at European level, include the need to foster efficiency, enable new energy storage solutions, improve multimodality and enhance connectivity.
-These issues require rethinking the measures that should be taken concerning the development and management of infrastructure during the whole life cycle.
-At the same time, shared challenges open up shared opportunities.
+The mutual challenges we should tackle at European level include fostering efficiency, enabling new energy storage solutions, improving multimodality and enhancing connectivity.
+Considering all of these, we need to find the right measures for developing and managing infrastructure during the whole life cycle.
+At the same time, shared challenges open shared opportunities.